nabtron/wp-redirect-permalink/README.md

 2. Upload entire folder "WP-Redirect-Permalink" to the "/wp-content/plugins/" directory
 3. Activate the plugin through the "Plugins" menu in WordPress

+== Frequently Asked Questions ==

+= Does it respect query variables? =

+Yes it does.
+It keeps the ?variable= values for all variable.
+If you find any bug please report.

+== Screenshots ==

+1. Screenshot-1.png

 == Changelog ==

+= 1.0.2 =

+* Confirmed WordPress 4.5 compatibility

+* Changed base function name from 'wp_permalink_redirect' to 'wp_redirect_permalink'

+= 1.0.1 =

+* Fixed typo in Plugin name and URI

 = 1.0 =

 * This is the first version of the WP Redirect Permalink

+== Upgrade Notice ==

+= 1.0.2 =

+Confirmed WordPress 4.5 compatibility and changed base function name from 'wp_permalink_redirect' to 'wp_redirect_permalink'

+= 1.0.1 =

+Fixed typo in Plugin name and URI